SEO Pruning: Why you can’t afford to ignore old content

 An SEO pruning case study

-In March, we put our hypothesis to the test.
+We put our hypothesis to the test for ourselves.
 We audited 100+ blog posts on our site and pruned more than 30 pages.
-In April, a month later, we checked our organic traffic.
-It was up 8% compared to March.
-We checked again in May, and organic traffic had risen another 25% compared to April.
+A month later, we checked our organic traffic.
+It was up 8% compared to the previous month.
+We checked again a month later, and organic traffic had risen another 25%.
 The next month, it rose yet another 9%.

 During this time, we changed nothing on the back end.
 Site architecture, Schema markup, asset sizes, page load speeds and internal links all stayed the same.
 We had published a few blog posts, but those new posts accounted for a minute percentage of the newfound traffic.